isabella232/office-developer-client-docs.de-DE/docs/excel/accessing-xll-code-in-excel.md

 ```

-<span data-ttu-id="8489b-p104">Der R�ckgabewert wird von Excel ignoriert, es sei denn, der Aufruf erfolgt aus einer XLM-Makrovorlage; in diesem Fall wird der R�ckgabewert in **TRUE** oder **FALSE** konvertiert.
+<span data-ttu-id="8489b-p104">Der Rückgabewert wird von Excel ignoriert, es sei denn, der Aufruf erfolgt aus einer XLM-Makrovorlage; in diesem Fall wird der Rückgabewert in **TRUE** oder **FALSE** konvertiert.
 Sie m�ssen daher 1 zur�ckgeben, wenn der Befehl erfolgreich ausgef�hrt wurde, und 0 bei einem Fehler oder Benutzerabbruch.</span><span class="sxs-lookup"><span data-stu-id="8489b-p104">Excel ignores the return value unless it is called from an XLM macro sheet, in which case the return value is converted to **TRUE** or **FALSE**.
 You should therefore return 1 if your command executed successfully, and 0 if it failed or was canceled by the user.</span></span>

 <span data-ttu-id="8489b-152">Erhalten Sie Informationen zu den gewünschten Befehl wie aufgerufen wurde mit der C-API-Funktion **XlfCaller**.</span><span class="sxs-lookup"><span data-stu-id="8489b-152">You can obtain information about how your command was invoked using the C API function **xlfCaller**.</span></span> <span data-ttu-id="8489b-153">Weitere Informationen finden Sie unter [XlfCaller](xlfcaller.md).</span><span class="sxs-lookup"><span data-stu-id="8489b-153">For more information, see [xlfCaller](xlfcaller.md).</span></span>